zeedz-gmbh/zeedz-flow-contracts/README.md

 # Zeedz

-> This repository contains the cadence contracts & tests for the Zeedz NFT Contract
+This repository contains the Cadence contracts & flow-js test cases for the ZeedzINO NFT Contract.

-# Scripts
+## Scripts

-## Testing
+### Testing

 1. `git clone` the repository to your local machine.
 2. run `npm install` to install all the dependencies.